 I’m Not a Student at SSU Yet, but I’d Like to Get Involved.

 - Participate in the NOAA LMRCSC Coast Camp each summer..

 - Volunteer to help collect data for the Phytoplankton Monitoring Network at the SSU dock.

-- Encourage your science teacher to participate in the NSF EDGE Estuarine Research Cruise on the Savannah River and you may be able to participate with them.
+- Encourage your science teacher to participate in an NSF EDGE Estuarine Research Cruise on the Savannah River and you may be able to participate with them.

-- Encourage your science teacher to participate in the NSF GK-12 Summer Ocean Literacy Workshop hosted by SSU and SkIO.
+- Encourage your science teacher to participate in the NSF GK-12 Summer Ocean Literacy Workshop hosted at SkIO or a Teacher Internship at SSU.

 For more information on Marine Science outreach programs

 SSU Box 20228